 A Poilievre-led government’s defunding of the CBC will undoubtedly engender a backlash from those who view the public broadcaster as part of their cultural or political identity.
 But it’s the wrong way to think about this issue.
 It’s not a drama or a tragedy.
 It’s about policymaking principles and the role of government itself.

-The case for a public broadcaster has been superseded.
-The proper conservative response is to defund the CBC.
+The case for the CBC has been superseded.
+The proper conservative response is to defund it.

 Conservative Leader Pierre Poilievre applauds as he introduces Don Stewart, the new Member of Parliament for Toronto-St. Paul’s before Question Period, in Ottawa, Monday, Sept.
 16, 2024.
 Adrian Wyld/The Canadian Press.